John P. Saylor Trail: Main loop

 The main trailhead for the John P. Saylor Trail is found at the parking lot for Babcock Picnic Area off of Pennsylvania Route 56, in the northeastern corner of Somerset County and to the east of Windber.
+The picnic area is across the highway from another parking lot that serves as the terminus of the Lost Turkey Trail.

-Proceeding clockwise, the main loop heads to the east and follows old railroad grades and abandoned forestry roads across a flat area on top of the Allegheny Plateau.
+Proceeding clockwise, the main loop of the John P. Saylor heads to the east and follows old railroad grades and abandoned forestry roads across a flat area on top of the Allegheny Plateau.
 At 2.0 miles, the trail crosses Shade Road then begins a mild descent toward Clear Shade Creek, trending to the south.
 The trail reaches that creek at 3.5 miles and continues through the creek's wide valley for the next few miles, trending to the southwest.
 At 4.6 miles, pass a junction with the cross-connector trail, which leads a short distance south, across a bridge over the creek and to the south loop (see below).
 At 5.4 miles the main loop begins to climb out of the valley on an old railroad grade featuring many cuts and artificially leveled segments.

 Now heading west, the trail crosses Crumb Road at 6.5 miles, makes a wide U-turn through high-altitude forest, proceeds eastbound, and crosses Crumb Road again at 8.1 miles.
 The trail passes several large meadows and evidence of ghost towns associated with the logging industry in the late 1800s.
 The trail then curves to the north and reaches the Wolf Rocks formation at 10.7 miles.
 The trail continues through a rocky area and returns to Babcock Picnic Area, ending the loop at 12.0 miles.